juxor/afaq/markdown/secI5.md

 propertarian right and other defenders of capitalism) have no problem with the autocratic rule of property owners over their wage-slaves!

 However, as noted, the objection to majority rule **does** contain a valid point and one which anarchists have addressed -- namely, what about minority freedom within a self-managed society?
 So this is a danger, one raised by people who are most definitely **not** seeking minority rule.
-For example, someone who was sympathetic to anarchism, George Orwell, suggested:
+For example, someone who was sympathetic to anarchism, George Orwell, expressed this fear:

-> _"the totalitarian tendency . . . is explicit in the anarchist . . . vision
+> _"the totalitarian tendency which is explicit in the anarchist . . . vision
 of Society.
 In a Society in which there is no law, and in theory no compulsion, the only arbiter of behaviour is public opinion.
 But pubic opinion, because of the tremendous urge to conformity in gregarious animals,